google/or-tools/ortools/sat/doc/reference.md

 Wrapper class around the cp_model proto.

 This class provides two types of methods:
-  - NewXXX to create integer, Boolean, or interval variables.
+  - NewXXX to create integer, boolean, or interval variables.
-  - AddXXX to create new constraints, and add them to the model.
+  - AddXXX to create new constraints and add them to the model.

 <h3 id="ortools.sat.python.cp_model.CpModel.NewIntVar">NewIntVar</h3>